Alpha1221-gif/Basic_Python.py/README.md

 ### 📝 Good to Know
 * **Version:** This repository focuses on **Python 3**.
 * **Editors:** While simple text editors work, using an IDE like Thonny, PyCharm, or Eclipse is highly recommended for managing larger projects.

+🚀
+**Happy Coding!** Practice these concepts by writing your own Pygthon code.

 ## 📝 License